 - Open the door.
 The oven will stop.
 To restart the oven, close the door and touch START. - 2.
 Touch CANCEL.
 All instructions will be erased.
-You must touch in new instructions. - 3.
-If you touch two instructions into the same cycle, the second set of instructions will cancel the first.
+You must touch in new instructions.

 Installation Instructions

 Before you begin, carefully read the following instructions.